 Step 4: Fillets & Thick Steaks

 To ensure you do not get a raw middle, you can try above with a fillet, but remember to keep pressing down.
 Instead of 5 min.
-On a hot pan, fillets can take a long time to grill, sometimes taking twice as long.
-Be patient.
+On a hot pan, fillets can take a long time to grill, sometimes taking twice as long, or up to 10 min.

 Instead try reverse-searing!

 Put the steak on a baking tray, and put into the oven at a low temperature (120°C-160°C).